Yes, houseplants can be planted in the garden outdoors directly in the ground or in pots.

 Protect from wind, and support if they might be knocked over.
 I place mine along the back of the house under benches and chairs and along protective walls.
 Create a canopy if needed to protect from direct sunlight or wind at any time of the day.

 This is the most crucial time in their acclimation, and the time when they can be most damaged by elements.

-Third, refresh them with a good hose soaking that flows out the bottom of the pot.
-A light gentle shower will clean dust off the leaves, if they can be watered.
+Third, refresh the soil and roots with a good soaking of water that flows out the bottom of the pot.
+A light gentle shower will clean dust off smooth leaves.
 This revives plants and gives them a good start for this new environment.